Sort on Published Date;

 Stratton's Independence, Ltd.—This property, which is being worked by a number of lessees, is making a production, given as about 4,000 tons per month of fair-grade ore.

-graphic for visual presentation of text The leasing system on this property has resulted well, most of the lessees making money.
+The leasing system on this property has resulted well, most of the lessees making money.

 Internet Source Text Link(s) {Found/Seen/Known]: